jmsktm/CarND-Advanced-Lane-Lines/writeup.md

 [image22]: ./output_images/sobel-direction.png "Threshold image from direction of the gradient on the road image"
 [image23]: ./output_images/s-channel-binary.png "Threshold image from s-channel of the road image"
 [image24]: ./output_images/combined-threshold.png "Combined threshold of above threshold images"
+[image25]: ./output_images/sliding-windows.png "Sliding Windows"
+[image26]: ./output_images/lane-warped "A new layer with polyfilled lane on warped image"
+[image27]: ./output_images/sliding-windows.png "Unwarped image with lane polyfilled on it"
+[image28]: ./output_images/lane-overlay.png "Lane overlaid on the actual image"

 ### Setup